 One advantage of the bottom-up approach is that it allowed Tompa’s team to consider consequences beyond the economic output of individuals.

 In the bottom-up approach that we’ve developed, we aimed for a more holistic approach to estimating the impact of work injuries and illnesses in order to better reflect the total costs to society.
 We weren’t just looking exclusively at productivity, Tompa says.

 Three broad cost categories are used in the bottom-up method (see sidebar below).
 They include some novel or difficult-to-estimate items, such as the loss of ability to contribute to domestic activities, informal caregiving of family members, and the loss of health-related quality of life.
 Productivity costs include those associated with presenteeism, absenteeism, reduced work ability from permanent impairment and the costs to employers to replace a worker on leave due to injury or illness.

 As part of the study, the team broke down the share of costs borne by three different stakeholders—workers and their families, employers and society.
 This required identifying the intricacies of each country’s social security system to determine who pays for what.
 Tompa’s team made some high-level estimates of the costs borne by each of the three stakeholder groups.
 It found workers bear the largest part of the costs.

-The methodologies used in this project are now being applied in other European countries, says Tompa, who notes that little effort has been made to use uniform methods in previous economic burden analyses.
+The methodologies used in this project are now being applied in other European countries, says Tompa, who notes that previous economic burden analyses made little effort to use uniform methods.